 - Electrostatic (high-efficiency)

 You need to maintain a schedule for changing your unit’s filter.
 Regularly changing your system’s filter saves money and increases the lifespan of your furnace.
-The frequency with which you change your filter depends on various factors, including space, pets, and the type of filter you’re using.
+The frequency with which you should be changing your air filter depends on various factors, including space, pets, and the type of filter you’re using.
 In general, fiberglass filters should be replaced every 30 days.
 Pleated filters can last between three and six months.

 4. Use an Air Purifier